awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 + \(Public virtual interface only\) **Prefixes you want to advertise**: Public IPv4 routes or IPv6 routes to advertise over BGP\.
 You must advertise at least one prefix using BGP, up to a maximum of 1,000 prefixes\.

   + IPv4: The IPv4 CIDR must not overlap with another public IPv4 CIDR announced via AWS Direct Connect\.
-If you do not have public IPv4 addresses, [contact AWS Support](https://aws.amazon.com/support/createCase)\.
+If you do not own public IPv4 addresses, your network provider might be able to provide you with a public IPv4 CIDR\.
+If not, [contact AWS Support](https://aws.amazon.com/support/createCase) to request a /31 public IPv4 CIDR \(and provide a use case in your request\)\.

   + IPv6: Specify a prefix length of /64 or shorter\.